asp-entwickler/ShapesSolution/Docs/readme.txt

-Coding tast as it was reveived are in 'Task Description' file.
+Coding Task as it was reveived are in 'Task Description' file.

 Task reveived
 13/07/2018